Gold Coast Divorce Lawyers

 We understand that going through a divorce is one of life’s most stressful experiences.
 Our Gold Coast Family Law team can guide you through the entire process, helping you prepare, lodge, or respond to, an Application for Divorce.

 There are a number of factors that can contribute to how smoothly your application may proceed.
 As everyone’s situation is unique, we take the time to understand your circumstances and what needs to be done to ensure your interests are protected and that conflict can be reduced as much as possible.

 If you and your former partner have been separated but living under the one roof, if you cannot find your former partner to serve them with an Application for Divorce, or if you have been married for less than two years, we will help you understand what steps you need to take to ensure your application for divorce can proceed smoothly.

 If you satisfy at least one of the below criteria, you will be eligible to make an application for divorce in Australia:

 - If you consider Australia as your home and your intention is to live in Australia indefinitely;

 - If you have lived in Australia for 12 months immediately preceding filing the Application for Divorce.

 An Application for Divorce must be filed in the Federal Circuit Court.
 Australia’s divorce process is a “no-fault” system and accordingly, the only requirement before filing the application is that you and your former partner have been separated for at least 12 months before filing the application.

-You and your former spouse must have been separated for at least 12 months before you can apply for a divorce.
-If you and your former spouse reconciled during that time, then the 12-month period will start after the reconciliation ended.
+You and your former partner must have been separated for at least 12 months before you can apply for a divorce.
+If you and your former partner reconciled during that time, then the 12-month period will start after the reconciliation ended.

 In Australia, a court does not consider who was at fault in the breakdown of a marriage.